 4.1 Pairing with Vegetables

-- Asparagus: Quick-cooking and vibrant, asparagus adds a fresh crunch.
+- Asparagus: Fast to cook and adds a nice crunch.

-- Bell Peppers: Colorful and sweet, they roast beautifully alongside the steak.
+- Bell Peppers: Colorful, sweet, and they roast beautifully.

-- Brussels Sprouts: Roasted Brussels sprouts offer a nutty flavor that pairs well with savory steak.
+- Brussels Sprouts: Have a nutty taste that goes well with steak.

 4.2 Complementary Sides

-- Bread: Warm, crusty bread can be a beautiful accompaniment, perfect for soaking up any juices.
+- Bread: Warm crusty bread soaks up any juices.

 5. Sheet Pan Steak Recipe (Detailed)